How to Sell High-Dimensional Data Optimally

-\begin{proof}[Proof of Theorem \ref{thm:main}:] We begin by showing that the procedure constructs an incentive-compatible menu.
-This hinges on the fact that the random variables sampled algorithmically, namely $\omega_{2:K}$ and the realized state, $\omega$, are a priori exchangeable.
-As a consequence of this result, we know that the type $i$ agrees to pay $t^i$. \begin{lemma} Let $(E^i,t^i)$ be the experiment-price pair obtained by executing \Cref{alg:algo} with input type $i$.
+\begin{proof}{Proof of Theorem \ref{thm:main}:} We begin by showing that the procedure constructs an incentive-compatible menu, where each type $i$ is incentivized to report its type truthfully.
+This hinges on the fact that the random variables sampled algorithmically, namely $\omega_{2:K}$ and the realized state, $\omega$, are identical in distribution and exchangeable a priori.
+As a consequence of this result, we know that the type $i$ agrees to pay the (randomized) price $t^i$. \begin{lemma} Let $(E^i,t^i)$ be the experiment-price pair obtained by executing \Cref{alg:algo} with input type $i$.
 Then the menu $\{E^i, t^i\}$ implements an incentive-compatible direct mechanism. \end{lemma}

-By elementary concentration and then fixing constraints violations, we show that the LP built on sampled states has a feasible solution with an optimal value close to $R^*$.
+By elementary concentration inequalities and then fixing constraints violations, we show that the LP built on sampled states has a feasible solution with an optimal value close to $R^*$.
 Since the prices set by the algorithm are selected to maximize the objective value, $\sum_{i=1}^{n} f_i t^i$ can only be greater.